 Tiberias’s main street changes names as it winds through the city.
 As it descends from the mountains to the lake it’s called Ha-Nitzahon Road; in the residential district of Kiryat Shmuel up on the hillside it becomes Yehuda Ha-Nassi Street, and as it descends to approach the Old City its name changes to Elhadeff (or El-Hadeff or Alhadif) Street.
 After passing Ha-Atzma’ut Square, it becomes Ha-Banim Street, and this name serves it all the way to the southern limits of the city.
 South of the Old City about 1.5km (1 mile) is the section called Hammat, or Tiberias Hot Springs.
 Ruins of an ancient resort center and synagogue, a national park, a museum, and the Tomb of Rabbi Meir Baal Haness are located near the springs.

-You can rent a bicycle at Hotel Aviv (tel.
-04/672-0007 or 672-3510), at the southern end of Ha Galil Street, starting at NIS 65 for standard bikes (more for fancier bikes) for a full day, with hourly and half-day rates available.
-Insurance, helmet, and lock are included.
-It’s open daily.
-For an additional fee, you can have pickup service at points around the lake if you don’t feel up to biking back to Tiberias.
+There are several places where you can rent a bicycle in town, such as the Astoria Galilee Hotel.
 You can rent a car at any of the major rent-a-car companies with offices in Tiberias.
 Many of them are located in the block of Elhadeff Street north of Ha-Yarden Street.
-If you plan to pick up a rental car in Tiberias, it’s a good idea to reserve ahead by internet.
+If you plan to pick up a rental car in Tiberias, it’s a good idea to reserve online in advance.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.